Oelkreamy/Student-Data-Base-using-C-/README.md

 //Assume that the caller will always provide the 3 subjects with their grades

 4- void SDB_DeleteEntry(uint8 id)
-o Description: Delete the entry with the given ID o Input Parameter - id: ID of the entry to be deleted
+//Description: Delete the entry with the given ID
+//Input Parameter - id: ID of the entry to be deleted

 5- bool SDB_ReadEntry(uint8 id, uint8* year, uint8* subjects, uint8* grades)
-o Description: Read an entry matching the provided ID o Return Value: Return 1 if the entry exist, otherwise 0 o Input Parameter - id: Student ID o Output Parameter - year: Pointer to the student year o Output Parameter - subjects: Pointer to the subjects o Output Parameter - grades: Pointer to the grades
+//Description: Read an entry matching the provided ID
+//Return Value: Return 1 if the entry exist, otherwise 0
+//Input Parameter - id: Student ID
+//Output Parameter - year: Pointer to the student year
+//Output Parameter - subjects: Pointer to the subjects
+//Output Parameter - grades: Pointer to the grades

 6- void SDB_GetIdList(uint8* count, uint8* list)
-o Description: Get the list of IDs of the students o Output Parameter - count: Pointer to the number of entries currently exists in the database o Output Parameter - list: Pointer to the list of IDs
+//Description: Get the list of IDs of the students
+//Output Parameter - count: Pointer to the number of entries currently exists in the database
+//Output Parameter - list: Pointer to the list of IDs

 7- bool SDB_IsIdExist(uint8 ID)
-o Description: Checks if the the provided student ID exists o Return Value: Return 1 if ID exists in the database, otherwise 0
+//Description: Checks if the the provided student ID exists
+//Return Value: Return 1 if ID exists in the database, otherwise 0